 Lake Tahoe Attractions

-The Incline Cinema harks back to the days of theaters with one big screen, making it a relic in this day and age of overblown multiplexes.
-They show one first-run movie at a time, with one showing a night during the week and multiple screenings on the weekends depending on the film and the season.
-Just shy of 300 seats, the theater is heated in...read more
+The Incline Village Cinema harks back to the days of theaters with one big screen, making it a relic in this day and age of overblown multiplexes.
+They show one first-run movie at a time.
+Text MOVIE to (775) 277-6069 to get the latest schedule.
+Just shy of 300 seats, the theater is heated in the winter and cooled in the summer.
+All your favorites...read more

 Lake Tahoe Attractions

-Jim Kelley opened Tahoe Nugget in 1962 and it remains one of the oldest family-owned casinos in Nevada.
+Jim Kelley opened Tahoe Nugget in 1962, and it remains one of the oldest family-owned casinos in Nevada.
 It’s now run by Jim and Jeff, Kelley’s sons, who maintain their father’s philosophy of providing good food and good drink at an affordable price.
 The bar that runs down one side of the casino has more than a dozen craft beers on draft.
-Outside there’s a...read more
+Outside, there’s a...read more

 Lake Tahoe Attractions